vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 eg. Consider you chose the `ProductDetails` section to customize.
 Create a new file named `ProductDetails.tsx` under the `src/components/overrides` directory.

-3. Copy and paste the following boilerplate on the file
+3. Copy and paste the following boilerplate on the file:

 You should change the value of the `SECTION` variable to the name of the section you chose to override.
 In this case, `ProductDetails` is used.